willseiple/C25Challenge.jl/docs/src/index.md

 ### Greedy Lookahead Approach in Parallel

 We tried a number of augmentations to the lookahead algorithm, including parallelizing (sort of) the progress of each of the cars.
-Instead of allowing the cars to traverse the graph all in one turn, we had the cars one step on each turn.
+Instead of allowing the cars to traverse the graph all in one turn, we had the cars take one step on each turn.
 This algorithm has the same runtime as the previous series approach, but led to a slight improvement, as the cars gained more information about the actions of the other cars as time went on.
 We were able to reach a total distance of 1,852,994 at a depth of 8.

+### Upper Bound

+When considering the upper bound, we came up with the following algorithm.
+We order the streets primarily by rate of travel (fastest first), and secondarily by distance (shortest first).
+We then select them one at a time, keeping track of the total duration and the duration of the streets in the current iteration, until the next edge would result in going over the time limit.
+We do this 8 times in total to see the maximum distance achievable if each car were always traveling on the current fastest untravelled, shortest street.
+We would like to always travel on the shortest street of a given speed limit, as this increases the likelihood that it is traversed when time is an issue, maximizing the overall distance of the feasible solution.

 ## Index